On Air Now

 Combining the key themes of power, privilege and politics, The Crown opens the doors of Buckingham Palace and takes audiences on a great historical journey.

-His powerful theme for The Crown opens with the sound of a haunting church organ playing a series of sustained notes, before a mighty drum crescendo leads us into a repeated tremolo figure in the strings.
+Zimmer’s powerful theme for The Crown opens with the sound of a haunting church organ playing a series of sustained notes, before a mighty drum crescendo leads us into a repeated tremolo figure in the strings.

 In season one, Wolf Hall actress and Golden Globe-winner Claire Foy stars as Princess Elizabeth and later Queen Elizabeth II, while Matt Smith (Doctor Who) plays the part of her husband, Prince Philip, Duke of Edinburgh.